numbas/editor-docs/source/exam-reference.rst

         * **SCORM package** - a compiled package of the exam with SCORM files included, so it can be uploaded to a VLE and communicate with its gradebook.
         * **source** - a plain-text representation of the exam, to be used with the Numbas command-line tools.

-Metadata
+General
 ========

 .. glossary::
-    Name
-        The name of the exam.
+    Exam name
         This is shown to the student and used for searching within the editor, so make it something intelligible.

     Theme
         Themes control the user interface of an exam, changing the look and feel.
 The `default` theme is designed for exams which will be delivered over the web.
 There is also an experimental `worksheet` theme which can be used to print out multiple, randomised copies of an exam for students to complete on paper.

-    Duration
-        The length of time students are allowed to attempt the exam.
-If set to zero, then there is no time limit.

     Pass threshold
         Define a pass/fail threshold for the exam.
 The pass/fail message will be displayed when the student ends the exam.
 If set to zero, then no message is displayed.

-    Shuffle questions?
-        If ticked, then the questions will be shown to the student in a random order.
-The order is randomised on each attempt.

     Description
         Use this field to describe the exam's contents, what it assesses, and so on.
 This is shown in the exams index, so make sure it's fairly concise.

-    Author's Notes
+    Author's notes
         Use this field to record notes for yourself or other authors about the design of the exam.

 Navigation